-Ms. Mnuk said it depends on the case but it could take up to 100 hours of work if a case goes all the way to trial.
+Ms. Munk said it depends on the case but it could take up to 100 hours of work if it goes all the way to trial.

 Vice Chair Tambascio asked if there were any more questions and there were none.